 What we like: Retro styling and fun pullover design.

 What we don’t: Not warm enough for most winter uses.

 Performance fleeces can offer serious midlayer warmth for skiing and hiking, but sometimes you just want to throw on a casual fleece and feel cozy.
-In this category, we really like the Dorado Half-Zip, which combines 100-percent recycled fleece with Cotopaxi’s hallmark retro style.
-Available in six colorways for men and five for women, there’s something here for everyone, as long as you don’t mind making a bit of a statement.
+In this category, we really like the Abrazo Half-Zip, which combines 95-percent-recycled fleece with Cotopaxi’s hallmark retro style.
+Available in eight colorways for men and seven for women, there’s something here for everyone, as long as you don’t mind making a bit of a statement.
 To round out the build, two handwarmer pockets and a chest pocket give you functional storage for daily tasks or outdoor pursuits, and the pullover styling is both simple and functional for dumping heat.

-At just $100, the Cotopaxi Dorado is a nice alternative to the Patagonia Lightweight Synchilla Snap-T above.
-With a fairly lightweight fleece you don’t get quite as much warmth, and you won’t find subtle colorways here, but the Dorado is a great option for mild-weather days or even stuffing in a corner of your daypack.
-And although Cotopaxi doesn’t quite measure up to brands like Arc’teryx and Patagonia, we’ve been impressed with the quality and craftsmanship of their products.
+At just $100, the Cotopaxi Abrazo is a nice alternative to the Patagonia Lightweight Synchilla Snap-T above.
+With a fairly lightweight fleece, you don’t get quite as much warmth, and you won’t find subtle colorways here, but the Abrazo is a great option for mild-weather days or even stuffing in a corner of your daypack (for a bit more warmth and versatility, the jacket is also available in a full-zip, hooded version).
+And although Cotopaxi doesn’t quite measure up to brands like Arc’teryx and Patagonia, we’ve been mostly impressed with the quality and craftsmanship of their products.
 Finally, the Salt Lake City-based company recently announced that they’re 100-percent carbon neutral, which is big news that sets a high standard for the outdoor industry.

-See the Men's Cotopaxi Dorado See the Women's Cotopaxi Dorado
+See the Men's Cotopaxi Abrazo See the Women's Cotopaxi Abrazo

 Weight: 13.4 oz.

 Fleece weight: Midweight